TN-Holdings-LLC/psf-zero/test.md

   re-measuring the full 15–1000 qubit sweep with 10 seeds per point on real hardware confirmed it: PSF-Zero is faster than Qiskit at every scale tested (2.4x–5.2x) once the redundant self-check is skipped, with correctness unaffected.
+See section 4's final table, plus its cross-machine cumulative-loop addendum confirming the same ratio holds under sustained repeated use on two further, independent machines.
-See section 4's final table. **What's still open, not about the mechanism but about the product decision it exposed:
-  `verify=True` remains `compile()`/`compile_for_hardware()`'s current
-  default, so this confirmed advantage is opt-in, not what a caller gets without knowing to ask for it** — see Roadmap.
+  **What's still open, not about the mechanism but about the product decision it exposed: `verify=True` remains `compile()`/ `compile_for_hardware()`'s current default, so this confirmed advantage is opt-in, not what a caller gets without knowing to ask for it** — see Roadmap.
 - **RESOLVED.
 Section 5's compile-time comparison (previously gate-count/depth
   only) needed its own confound-hunting before it could be trusted.** The first attempt showed `0/N` blocks processed (wrong circuit generator, same